roblatour/OMVBackup/README.md

 	Defaults timestamp_timeout=120

 	and when done press:
      Ctrl-X
   	 Y
   	 Enter

+    Notes:
-    Note: the 120 above refers to 120 minutes, if needed you can make this longer
+	 the 120 above refers to 120 minutes, if needed you can change this value this new timing will apply immediately and whenever you access your machine for whatever reason in the future

 ## Running the backup
-1. SSH into the OMV machine (this not through the OMV web interface)
+1. Either directly or remotely access the OMV machine

-2. make your current directory the directory in which the shell file is stored, for example cd ~/backupRoutine
+2. Change the current directory the directory in which the shell file is stored, for example: cd ~/backupRoutine

-3. run the createBackup shell
+3. Run the createBackup shell
    ./createBackup.sh
    (enter your password if prompted)

 ## When the backup is finished
-If you need to restore your OS + OMV drive then you will need easy to the either the backup image file or the compressed backup image file.
+If you need to restore your OS + OMV drive then having easy access to the either the backup image file or the compressed backup image file will be important.
-Accordingly, it is best to copy at least one of these to an easy to access location not managed by OMV Optionally, you can flash it to a suitable backup drive
+Accordingly, it is best to copy at least one of these files to an easy to access location not managed by OMV.
+Optionally, you can flash it to a suitable backup drive.

 ## Retoring the backup
 Use a tool such as Raspberry Pi Imager to flash the image to another drive